 If you handled insulation products containing asbestos as an insulator, shipyard worker, construction worker, pipefitter, or in another capacity, and you have contracted a life-threatening disease, you may be able to obtain compensation.

-To learn more about your rights, contact Brayton Purcell LLP.
+To learn more about your rights, contact our asbestos lawyers at Brayton Purcell LLP.

 Representing Insulators With Mesothelioma Injuries

 On behalf of a former San Francisco, CA insulator, Brayton Purcell LLP obtained an $8,000,000 verdict.
 Our client had contracted mesothelioma after years spent working with and in close proximity to products containing asbestos, including thermal insulation, refractory materials, gaskets, and other materials.

 The law firm of Brayton Purcell LLP is a team of 25 attorneys that represents victims of corporate negligence.
 We have extensive experience and a record of success in cases involving asbestos-related diseases, including mesothelioma.
 When you retain us to represent you, we will work to build a strong and effective case for you.
 Our goal will be to obtain maximum compensation for your losses, including medical costs, lost wages, pain and suffering, and other damages.

 Insulators and Asbestos Exposure